michaelWuensch/TorOnionProxyLibrary-Android/docs/topl-service-base/io.matthewnelson.topl_service_base/-base-v3-client-auth-manager/add-v3-client-authentication-private-key.md

 `IllegalArgumentException` - If passed arguments are not compliant with the spec

-`IllegalStateException` - If the file already exists (and must be deleted before overwriting)
+`IllegalStateException` - If the file already exists (and must be deleted before overwriting), or if a file exists with the same onion address &amp; private key

 `SecurityException` - If access is not authorized